-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office - Passwords that meet a rigorous level of security are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded that they should not reuse passwords from other sites and to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices that may contain sensitive data. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our Online Safeguarding Policy). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staff room tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office or seek specific authorisation from a member of the senior leadership team (SLT) (e.g., when taking contact details and emergency information on a school trip)

+- Passwords that meet a rigorous level of security are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites and to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices that may contain sensitive data - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our Online Safeguarding Policy) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-17. Disposal of records
+19. Disposal of records